Official bilingualism in Canada: Dependence on translation in the Government of Canada

-Jean Delisle stated in an article tilted Fifty Years of Parliamentary Interpretation:
+Jean Delisle stated in an article titled Fifty Years of Parliamentary Interpretation:

 ‘Interpretation is a good barometer of government activity.
-In the 1960s, a decade that interpreter Ronald Després called the “golden age of simultaneous interpretation,” it was not unusual for interpreters to put in 80-hour weeks.
+In the 1960s, a decade that interpreter Ronald Després called the "golden age of simultaneous interpretation," it was not unusual for interpreters to put in 80-hour weeks.
 Marguerite Ouimet said that she spent more time in a booth than at home, as did many of her colleagues.
 From the mid-1970s onward, technician Jean-Pierre Dulude, whose outstanding skill was widely recognized in interpretation circles, supervised the installation of some 60 interpreters’ booths on Parliament Hill, and in federal departments and buildings across the country.
 He took great care to ensure that the booths met national standards.’

 The article goes on to state:

 ‘The House cannot sit without interpreters and it has adjourned when the interpretation system experienced technical difficulties.’

 A report of the Advisory Working Group on the Parliamentary Translation Services of the Standing Committee on Internal Economy, Budgets and Administration revealed on 15 March 2018:

 ‘Many of the respondents cited inconsistency and quality control as major issues when it came to translation.
 The quality of the service varies greatly from one translator to another and there are often errors in the translations even when a request for a secondary review is made.
 Some respondents noted that the two language versions of committee reports often do not convey the same meaning and that, in some cases, the translation is simply erroneous.
 Much time is reportedly spent by senators and staff reviewing the documents in question and ensuring that the translation is accurate.
 Other respondents reported that longer documents that had been translated by more than one individual were disjointed and difficult to read because a common style had not been used.
 Recommendations ranged from the need to hire specialized translators to facilitate the translation of committee reports on technical matters, to ensuring proper revision of translations before their delivery, and to the need to provide for a feedback mechanism that could be used to alert the Translation Bureau when errors were detected.

 ‘Issues related to the quality of interpretation were also raised.
 Some senators reported hearing literal translations that did not convey the true meaning of what the speaker had said.
 Others noted that regional expressions were not properly interpreted.
 Many respondents asked if it would be possible to have the same interpreters covering the Chamber and specific committees as this would ensure continuity.
 The need to upgrade the Senate's technological equipment was raised as devices in some committee rooms did not work properly.
 Some committee clerks noted that a more modern way for clerks to provide material to the interpreters was needed.
 Such technological upgrades could make communication of information quicker and more efficient.’